5 Times Big Tech Took On The Government

 The Bezos-owned Washington Post seldom wrote a glowing story about former President Trump.
 The Department of Defense was seeking $10bn worth of cloud computing infrastructure to support millions of military personnel.
-Amazon Web Services was the favorite for the deal due to their highly sophisticated systems.
+Amazon Web Services was the favourite for the deal due to their highly sophisticated systems.
 When Microsoft was awarded the contract, Bezos accused Trump of interfering with the selection process due to a personal vendetta.
-What sounds like a playground dispute of he-said she-said has cost Amazon a potential fortune; US government spending on cloud computing is estimated to rise to $1tn.
+What sounds like a playground dispute of he-said-she-said has cost Amazon a potential fortune; US government spending on cloud computing is estimated to rise to $1tn.
 Despite an appeal from Amazon, Microsoft seems likely to keep a hold of the contract.

 Google vs the USA

 Google is the latest target of anti-trust scrutiny by the US government who claimed, in 2020, that the company is running an illegal monopoly.
 The Department of Justice found evidence of Google paying mobile phone companies, to have Google as the default search engine.
-Debate remains as to whether this practice constitutes as a simple business deal or “collusion”.
-We won’t be seeing an outcome for a long while, because what constitutes as an illegal monopoly still remains unclear.
+Debate remains as to whether this practice constitutes a simple business deal or “collusion”.
+We won’t be seeing an outcome for a long while, because what constitutes an illegal monopoly still remains unclear.

 TikTok vs China vs the USA

 With over 689 million users, using the app an average of 52 minutes daily – everyone wants a slice of TikTok.
 That included Donald Trump.
 When Trump announced a TikTok ban in the US due to cyber-security concerns from China, users were furious.
 Trump urged Chinese owner “ByteDance” to sell Tik Tok to a US company.
 While initially a deal was proposed, recent legal action from China put a spanner in the works.
-President Biden is now seeking to re-evaluate the security risk posed by TikTok, suggesting its unlikely TikTok will reside on US soil anytime soon.
+President Biden is now seeking to re-evaluate the security risk posed by TikTok, suggesting it unlikely TikTok will reside on US soil anytime soon.

 Cases like these make apparent the power and politics surrounding big tech.
 Policy solutions seem less straightforward than ever.